Al-Armouti News Bulletin - September 2025

 Syria Revives its Commercial and Economic Partnerships

-in mid-August 2025 , following months of persistent negotiations between Saudi Arabia and Syria.
-They signed an agreement in Riyadh aimed at enhancing investment and economic ties between the two countries.
+Following months of persistent negotiations between Saudi Arabia and Syria, in mid-August 2025, they signed an agreement in Riyadh aimed at enhancing investments and economic ties between the two countries.
 The deal sets out a bilateral framework for 47 investment projects and paves the way for new projects in various sectors including real estate, trade, tourism, information technology and infrastructure.

 Syrian Saudi Relations Continue to Grow: New Energy Cooperation